-A roster is maintained for the full EMT to ensure 24/7 coverage.
+A roster is maintained for both the CMT and EMT to ensure 24/7 coverage.
 The NRC will activate the on-call teams, when required, as directed.

 See Section 11 for details on the training and competency requirements of the EMT.